apacheignite/documentation/clustering/google-compute-deployment.md

   ]
 }
 [/block]
-For information please refer to [cloud.google.com](https://cloud.google.com/compute/docs/images#import_an_image)
+For more information, please refer to [cloud.google.com](https://cloud.google.com/compute/docs/images#import_an_image)

 2. Go to `Google Compute Console`.
 3. Go to `Compute->Compute Engine->VM` instances and click on `New instance`.
 4. Click on `Change` button in section `Boot disk`.
-5. Go to `Custom images` and choose imported image.
-On the screenshot the image is with `ignite-name` name.
+5. Go to `Custom images` and choose the imported image.
+On the screenshot below, you can see image with `ignite-name` name.
 [block:image]
 {
   "images": [